-150 Conservation tillage is not always the best tool.
-It may be difficult or impossible to apply with certain crops, such 151 as potatoes grown on ridges, and/or difficult to introduce into specific agricultural systems as it may affect the 152 overall workload or the gender balance of the workload (Giller et al., 2009).
-It may also not be sufficient to 153 implement conservation tillage as processes such as gully erosion may not be effectively controlled and may in 154 some cases even be enhanced by conservation tillage as the latter is much more effective in reducing erosion than 155 in reducing surface runoff (Leys et al., 2010).
-However, also in such cases technological solutions do exist: they 156 can consist of infrastructural measures such as stone bunds and terrace building in combination or vegetation 157 measures such as grassed waterways, but also proper land use allocation can make a significant difference.
-Water 158 and wind erosion rates can often be reduced to acceptable levels through the use of such measures in combination 159 with modifications of tillage techniques and crop rotations (Sterk, 2003; Valentin et al., 2008; Nyssen et al., 2009).
-160 Not only arable land can be affected by excessive erosion.
-Grazing lands may suffer from a drastic reduction in 161 vegetation cover due to overgrazing and compaction, again resulting in excessive water and/or wind erosion with 162 rates up to two orders of magnitude higher than those observed under natural conditions (Vanacker et al., 2007b).
-163 Reduction of grazing pressure (at least in a first stage) and the introduction of controlled grazing are key strategies 164 (i) to restore the vegetation cover and (ii) to allow these lands to become productive again so that they can be 165 sustainably used (Mekuria et al., 2007).
+Conservation tillage is not always the best tool.
+It may be difficult or impossible to apply with certain crops, such as potatoes grown on ridges, and/or difficult to introduce into specific agricultural systems as it may affect the overall workload or the gender balance of the workload (Giller et al., 2009).
+It may also not be sufficient to implement conservation tillage as processes such as gully erosion may not be effectively controlled and may in some cases even be enhanced by conservation tillage as the latter is much more effective in reducing erosion than in reducing surface runoff (Leys et al., 2010).
+However, in such cases technological solutions also exist: they can consist of infrastructural measures such as stone bunds and terrace building in combination or vegetation measures such as grassed waterways, but proper land use allocation can also make a significant difference.
+Water and wind erosion rates can often be reduced to acceptable levels through the use of such measures in combination with modifications of tillage techniques and crop rotations (Sterk, 2003; Valentin et al., 2008; Nyssen et al., 2009).

+Not only arable land can be affected by excessive erosion.
+Grazing lands may suffer from a drastic reduction in vegetation cover due to overgrazing and compaction, again resulting in excessive water and/or wind erosion with rates up to 2 orders of magnitude higher than those observed under natural conditions (Vanacker et al., 2007b).
+Reduction of grazing pressure (at least in a first stage) and the introduction of controlled grazing are key strategies (i) to restore the vegetation cover and (ii) to allow these lands to become productive again so that they can be sustainably used (Mekuria et al., 2007).
 Such measures can be further supported by the planting of trees (Sendzimir et al., 2011).
-Reforestation may also be a solution as it reduces erosion rates to near-natural levels but it has evident 166 implications for the type of agriculture that can be supported (Vanacker et al., 2007b).
-Thus, as is the case on 167 168 arable land, the key to erosion reduction on grasslands is in most cases the maintenance or restoration of a good 169 vegetation cover, possibly supported by technical measures.
+Reforestation may also be a solution as it reduces erosion rates to near-natural levels but it has evident implications for the type of agriculture that can be supported (Vanacker et al., 2007b).
+Thus, as is the case on arable land, the key to erosion reduction on grasslands is in most cases the maintenance or restoration of a good vegetation cover, possibly supported by technical measures.

-- 170 Erosion in agricultural areas is often not directly related to agricultural activities but also to the infrastructure - 171 related to these activities such as roads and field boundaries.
-Unpaved roads on sloping surfaces are not only - important sources of sediment in many agricultural areas (Rijsdijk et al., 2007; Vanacker et al., 2007a) but also in

-- 173 cities (Imwangana et al., 2015).
-Water is often concentrated at field boundaries therebyleading to gully formation - 174 (Poesen et al., 2003).
-Again, the necessary technological know-how to control such erosion phenomena is - available: check dams, better water drainage infrastructure, the implementation of field buffer zones and a better - 176 landscape organisation all help to reduce sediment production on road networks and in built-up areas.
+Erosion in agricultural areas is often directly related to not only agricultural activities but also the infrastructure related to these activities such as roads and field boundaries.
+Unpaved roads on sloping surfaces are important sources of sediment not only in many agricultural areas (Rijsdijk et al., 2007; Vanacker et al., 2007a) but also in cities (Imwangana et al., 2015).
+Water is often concentrated at field boundaries, thereby leading to gully formation (Poesen et al., 2003).
+Again, the necessary technological know-how to control such erosion phenomena is available: check dams, better water drainage infrastructure, the implementation of field buffer zones and a better landscape organisation all help to reduce sediment production on road networks and in built-up areas.

-177 Why then is soil conservation not more generally adopted?
+2.3 Why, then, is soil conservation not more generally adopted?